 * Variety of materials like wood and weeds on a rocky point near each other, are best for fishing, .
-Often fish are found at transistions between different types of materials and bottom makeup, including depth.
+Often fish are found at transitions between different types of materials and bottom makeup, including depth.
 Areas with a variety of habitat densities, textures, material types, depths, and heights are sought out by fish.
 Variety of habitat hold a variety of food for all.

-* Flat surfaces and particularly the underside, provide the suitable and needed substrate for fish and countless aquatic life to adhere their eggs.
+* Flat surfaces like plant leaves and particularly the underside, provide the suitable and needed substrate for fish and countless aquatic life to adhere their eggs.
 Food brings predators.
 Topside, these flat surfaces gather sunlight, growing abundant periphyton and casting cool shade.
-As plants die off, these surfaces are lost throughout the winter months, while artificial materials can stay working 12 months of the year.
+As plants die off, their flat leaves/ surfaces are lost throughout the winter months, while artificial materials can stay working 12 months of the year.

-* Large scale restoration projects require multiple days and people to install the habitat.
+* Large scale restoration projects require multiple days and many people to install a large group of habitat.
 Faster assembly and installation with less or no loose parts or tools, makes this work more cost effective and efficient.
 Cost, effort and time matters, even when volunteer help is available to assist.

-The above points can be used to help determine which types of artificial habitat may fullfill your goals and help your fishery the most, after all isn't it all about the fish?
+The above points can be used to help determine which types of artificial habitat may fulfill your goals and help your fishery the most, after all isn't it all about the fish?

-3.Materials/Plastic types and properties/ loose or integrated componants:
+3.Materials/Plastic types and properties/ loose or integrated components:

 Plastics lead the way in artificial habitat materials for their inherent long lasting qualities.
-Recycled plastics may have an array of different chemical makeups from mixing multiple materials together through re-manufacturing.
-This process allows companies to create the exact same parts in mass, each identical to the next with identical characteristics.
+Recycled plastics may have an array of different chemical makeups from mixing multiple materials together through re-manufacturing, thus generally not meeting more stringent product requirements.

 Polyethylene is a rigidly formed plastic with shaped memory, usually molded directly into the part.
 Tubing, gas line/hose are examples of this plastic, keeping their curled shape with a smooth finish.
-This material being to rigid to be bent, is designed to keep it's shape indefinately.
-Parts are molded and formed in this material to create a sturdy part and is most always lighter than the water it displaces and floats without added weight when used for attractors.
+This material is generally to rigid to be bent and is designed to keep it's shape indefinitely.
+Parts are molded and formed in this material to create a sturdy part and is most always lighter than the water it displaces and floats without added weight to keep it down when used for fish attractors.

 Cables, ropes, bolts, hooks and chains can have long life spans underwater, although most will rot away over time.
-Aside from getting hooked on these items, if any fastener fails once deployed, loose parts can detach.
-Stainless and galvanized steel will rust away over time underwater.
+Aside from getting hooked on these items, if after time, any fastener fails once deployed, then the loose parts can detach.
+Stainless and galvanized steel can/will rust away over time underwater.
 Care must be taken to use a heavy enough product to fasten to ensure the habitat unit will not become loose, moving freely along lake floor.

-Fishiding has been creating the perfect abstract framework of fish habitat exclusively from pvc destined for landfills.
-Most materials like vinyl siding, sheet goods, mouldings and roll stock, come un-used from overstock, discontinued and old inventory stock.
+Fishiding.com has been creating the perfect abstract framework of fish habitat exclusively from PVC products that are destined for landfills.
+Most materials like vinyl siding, wall coverings and sheet goods, Architectual mouldings and roll stock, come unused from overstock, discontinued and old inventory stock.
 Reclaiming this pre and post consumer material and using it in its original form without recycling or manufacturing.
 "Helping fish, the environment both above and below the waterline, was the goal which started it all."